danWatkinson/snapp-vtt/docs/adr/0007-no-inline-styles.md

-# ADR 0001: Avoid Inline Styles in Web UI
+# ADR 0007: Avoid Inline Styles in Web UI

 ## Status

 Accepted
+_For ADR lifecycle and conventions, see ADR 0001 – Rules of Engagement for the VTT System._

 ## Context